 All Blog Posts

-In short, Canada’s PIPEDA regulates all gathering, use and disclosure of personal information in the private sector through its 10 PIPEDA Principles; chief among them the requirements that you inform users in detail about your website’s data collection, and obtain their prior, meaningful consent.
+In short, Canada’s PIPEDA regulates all gathering, use and disclosure of personal information in the private sector through its 10 PIPEDA Principles; chief among them the requirements that you inform users about your website’s data collection, and obtain their prior, meaningful consent.

 PIPEDA is enforced by the Canadian Privacy Commissioner (OPC) and applies to all websites and companies in the world that process personal information from Canadian residents for commercial use.